freebsd-net/tcp-testsuite/snd-syn/README.md

    A similar bug exists for using `getsockopt()` with the name `TCP_KEEPIDLE`, `TCP_KEEPINTVL`, and `TCP_KEEPCNT`.
 2. The sysctl variable `net.inet.tcp.rexmit_drop_options` is not described in the `TCP(4)` man page.
-The description of the sysctl variable (when displayed with `sysctl -d net.inet.tcp.rexmit_drop_options` states that no options will be used from the third and later retransmits of the SYN segment.
+The description of the sysctl variable (when displayed with `sysctl -d net.inet.tcp.rexmit_drop_options` states that no options will be used from the third and later retransmits of the SYN-segment.
 However, the MSS option is not dropped.
    Either change the code or change the documentation and add an entry to the man page.